 This document proposes updates to the Annex 17 to Doc.
 5A/597 - Working document towards a preliminary draft new Report ITU-R M.[bb-WAS.freq] - Frequencies used by systems based on radio interface standards for broadband wireless access.
 The proposed changes are indicated via the ‘track changes’.

-As commented in document 5A/547 “Proposed modification to Recommendation ITU-R M.1801-2”, IEEE does not believe that addition of frequency tables to M.1801 is appropriate.
+As commented in document 5A/547 “Proposed modification to Recommendation ITU-R M.1801-2”, IEEE does not believe that addition of frequency tables to M.1801 is appropriate and does not support that.
+IEEE believes that M.1801 has never been about frequency ranges and addition of these to Table 5 is unnecessary and potentially confusing.
 If this new report is agreed in WP 5A as a companion to M.1801, the proposed edits and comments in this contribution would be IEEE input to the working document towards the new report.
 In addition, IEEE does not support inclusion of frequencies in this new report to mean removing any frequencies/bands from any other ITU-R recommendations.
 In other words, this new report should neither require, nor lead to, any changes to any other ITU-R Recommendations.

 Discussion